Tawa College Tawa College

 Recommended Prior Learning

-Year 9 Social Sciences
+Year 9 Social Studies

 There is wide scope in the Social Sciences to learn in a range of contexts that suit students and allow them to bring their own diverse experiences and understandings of the world into the classroom.